BYOD users are huge targets for hackers

 The use of security software is recommended but it is important to note that hackers are also trained to circumvent the security features of such software.
 That’s why awareness training is a fundamental part of protecting against attacks.
 And what better way to see danger coming than to know how to spot it?

 Security matters.
 That is why Cimpl was made to help you to clarify how your devices are used, when, and by whom.
-Cimpl software enforces IT governance through customized alerts to give you control of your telecom and IT assets.
+Cimpl software enforces IT governance through customized alerts to give you control of your telecom and IT assets through telecom expense management.
 Now, track all your assets, services, and expenses with an all-in-one solution made simple.